 The Forthcoming Budget

-An immediate test of our willingness to place solidarity and fairness to the fore as we address the problems the country faces, will be the Budget to be introduced to the introduced in the Dáil on 14 October.
+An immediate test of our willingness to place solidarity and fairness to the fore as we address the problems the country faces, will be the Budget to be introduced in the Dáil on 14 October 2008.
 In the context of a budgetary shortfall that will run to billions this year and next, how is a balance between national income and expenditure to be achieved?